-NOTE 3 - FOOD DISTRIBUTION
+NOTE 2 - FOOD DISTRIBUTION

 Nonmonetary assistance is reported in the schedule at the fair market value of the commodities received and disbursed.
-At June 30, 2022, the District had food commodities totaling \$17,618 in inventory.
+At June 30, 2023, the District had food commodities totaling \$11,202 in inventory.

-NOTE 4 - CLUSTERS
+NOTE 3 - CLUSTERS

-The special education cluster consists of Special Education - Grants to States and Special Education - Preschool Grants.
+The special education cluster consists of Special Education Grants to States and Special Education Preschool Grants.

-The child nutrition cluster consists of National School Lunch Program and Summer Food Service Program for Children.
+The child nutrition cluster consists of National School Lunch Program and School Breakfast Program.

-NOTE 5 - INDIRECT COST RATE
+NOTE 4 - INDIRECT COST RATE

 Indirect costs may be included in the reported expenditures, to the extent that they are included in the federal financial reports used as the source for the data presented.
-Certain of the District's federal award programs have been charged with indirect costs, based upon a 11.2% indirect cost rate calculated by the New York State Education Department.
+The District may charge federal award programs with indirect costs, based upon an 11% indirect cost rate calculated by the New York State Education Department.
 There is no other indirect cost allocation plan in effect.